 HIV Day Center

-The HIV Day Center is a drop in center for low income people living with HIV/AIDS.
-The Day Center provides hot breakfasts and lunches four days each week.
+The HIV Day Center is a community center for low income people living with HIV/AIDS.
+The Day Center provides hot breakfasts and lunches four days a week.
 Staff are available for counseling, information and referral, and help with problem solving.
 Day Center clients have access to phones, a mail drop, computers with internet access, WiFi, washer and dryer, clothing, a shower and hygiene supplies.
 The Day Center also provides therapeutic and recreational activities.
 Massage, haircuts, foot care and acupuncture are provided by volunteer practitioners.

 Daily Bread Express